 Money isn't everything, but you can't enjoy much of anything without it—constant worry about finances has a way of taking the joy out of life.
 While a higher salary isn't the only reason to take a job, most people want to see a steady increase in salary over time.

 Of course, before you take the cash and run, you better make sure it adds up to as much as you hope.
 Compensation isn't just a matter of what's printed on your paycheck.
 Make sure you aren't trading higher contributions to health insurance or other before-tax benefits for a slightly higher paycheck—which will go to pay for those self-same benefits.
-Use these free paycheck calculators to figure out what your net income will be.

 Unless your job is truly wretched, there are probably a few things you like about it, even if it's just the people you work with or an easy commute.
 Make sure you're looking at all the pros and cons of leaving and staying before you make up your mind—even if, in the end, it's a pretty easy call.

 If you're like most people, you probably don't want to change jobs every year for the rest of your life, but you need to know that you'll meet new challenges and learn new skills, even when you stay put.
 Ideally, your new role should come with the possibility of growing into another, more responsible position at the same company.
-Nothing like moving up the corporate ladder without having to roll over your 401(k).
+There's nothing quite like moving up the corporate ladder without having to roll over your 401(k).

 If possible, ask to take a tour of the office during your interview process.
 Pay close attention to the physical space, noise level, demeanor and behavior of the staff, etc. Do you see yourself working well there, and feeling comfortable?
 There's no perfect company, but there is a perfect company for you.